mirgee/spaceknow_assignement/README.md

 Tested on Python 3.6.5.
 The following PyPI packages are required in order to run the script:

-* Pillow
+* Pillow - image processing library
-* Requests
+* Requests - very convenient HTTP library
 * Nose - optional, for running unit tests in PyCharm

 You can either install them into your environment manually, or via
 ```
 pip3 install -r requirements.txt
 ```
-If you use conda
+If you prefer using conda,
 ```
 conda install --yes --file requirements.txt
 ```